100000000x/website/_posts/2020-10-27-react-token-based-authentication-django.md

 ```

-Ok, let's go to [`https://localhost:3000/signup`](https://localhost:3000/signup) and just click `Signup` without filling username and password.
+Ok, let's go to [https://localhost:3000/signup](https://localhost:3000/signup) and just click `Signup` without filling username and password.
 You should get error toast with message: "Request failed with status code 404"

 [![request failed with 404](request_failed_404.png){:.image-border}](request_failed_404.png)

 What's going on?
-To check where is the problem, please open developer tools in your browser and click `Signup` when **Network** tab is open.
+Where is the problem?
+Please open developer tools in your browser and click `Signup` when **Network** tab is open.
 Please take a look at the requests.
 There should be a signup request with `404` error, similar to the image below:

 [![request failed with 404 show in console](request_failed_404_console.png){:.image-border}](request_failed_404_console.png)

-Acha, we were doing requests to the `http://localhost:3000/api/v1/users` endpoint.
-This is wrong, because our django server is running on `http://127.0.0.1:8000` (`localhost` and `127.0.0.1` are pointing to the same, but I keep the naming as they are in each framework).
+We were doing requests to the `http://localhost:3000/api/v1/users` endpoint.
+This is wrong, because our Django server is running on `http://127.0.0.1:8000` (`localhost` and `127.0.0.1` are pointing to the same, but I keep the naming as they are in each framework).
 We need to change the `baseURL` in `axios` configuration.
 We will do this in `frontend/src/App.js` file:

 ```jsx
 // frontend/src/App.js